 The ever-quickening pace of scientific discovery can make years seem like decades.
 Though autologous CAR-T therapies are now part of the standard of care for multiple blood diseases, less than 10 years ago they were being hailed as a miracle of modern science.
 Perhaps you recall the story of Emily Whitehead, who was diagnosed with acute lymphoblastic leukemia (ALL) at the age of five and, after two relapses, was recommended for hospice care and expected to live only two weeks.
 In April 2012, she became the first pediatric patient in the world to receive a CAR-T cell therapy.
 Nearly 10 years after her one and only infusion of CAR-T cells, Emily remains cancer-free.3

-In 2013, Science recognized CAR-T and other cancer immunotherapies as the “Breakthrough of the Year.”4 Four years later, the FDA approved 2 autologous CAR-T cell therapies for patients with certain types of hematologic cancers: relapsed or refractory ALL and relapsed or refractory large B cell lymphoma.
+In 2013, Science recognized CAR-T and other cancer immunotherapies as the “Breakthrough of the Year.”4 Four years later, the FDA approved two autologous CAR-T cell therapies for patients with certain types of hematologic cancers: relapsed or refractory ALL and relapsed or refractory large B cell lymphoma.
 To date, autologous CAR-T therapies have received six approvals across five products.

-Unanswered Allogeneic CAR-T Questions
+Unanswered Questions on Allogeneic CAR-T

 - Understanding and managing the risk of chromosomal aberrations -- no currently available assay can provide 100% assurance that no aberrations are present in a therapy’s potentially hundreds of millions of cells.
 Although the evidence thus far indicates the aberration in the Allogene patient did not cause harm, this may not always be the case with other aberrations in other patients.